BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 * The `nVersion` field must be set to 2 or more.
 * The `nSequence` field must be set to less than 0xf0000000.
-* There must be an operand on the stack that's between 0 and 0xf0000000-1.
+* When CSV is run, there must be an operand on the stack that's between 0 and 0xf0000000-1.
 * Both the stack operand and `nSequence` must have the same value on the 23rd bit.
 * The `nSequence` must be greater than or equal to the stack operand.